vehutech/100DaysOfPython/Day_49/day_49.md

 ##Project: Building a Shopping Cart System

-Let's create a complete shopping cart system that works just like our kitchen analogy.
+Let's create a complete shopping cart system that works just like our analogy.
 We'll build this step by step, starting with the foundation and working our way up to a fully functional cart.

 ### Step 1: Setting Up Our Product Model